Good morning :)

 4. What factors influence the performance of copper stocks in India?

-Global copper prices, domestic demand, production capacities, and government policies significantly impact the performance of copper stocks.
-You can compare the copper share list as well by using the Tickertape Stock Screener.
+Global copper prices, domestic demand, production capacities, and government policies significantly impact the performance of copper stocks in India.
+You can also compare the copper share list using the Tickertape Stock Screener.

 5. What is the outlook for the copper industry in India?